 In traditional handset cladding, the weight of the stone is transferred to load-bearing fixings located at the floor base.
-So, it is vital that such a type is adopted by incorporating movement joints and compression joints.
-Premium quality granite, limestone and sandstone are extensively used in this traditional cladding system.
-That being said, high-quality marble and slate are the secondary choices.
+So, such a type must be adopted by incorporating movement joints and compression joints.
+Premium quality granite tile, limestone and sandstone are extensively used in this traditional cladding system.
+That being said, high-quality marble and slate tiles are the secondary choices.

 2. Rainscreen Cladding

 When it comes to achieving a cladding using the rainscreen principle, natural stone makes it to the top of the list.
 Rainscreen cladding involves the installation of stone panels using either a hidden system or an exposed clip system.
 Typically, this type is back-ventilated and features an interior drainage cavity.
 Therefore, it helps in eliminating any moisture that may have seeped inside.

 3. Custom Cladding

 As the name suggests, custom cladding enables achieving the kind of shape, surface or design you require.
 This method is popular among retail and commercial spaces.
 It is broadly categorised as follows: